 As in Experiment 1, participants executed at least one (100%) or two (64%) saccades before categorizing the objects with a button press.
 The analyses were the same as in Experiment 1, except that we only analyzed the landing positions of these two saccades relative to the CoG, which coincided with the vertical meridian.

 Trials were discarded on the basis of the following criteria: The EyeLink saccade-detection algorithm detected no saccades (2.76%), the initial saccade did not cross an imaginary line between the center and the smallest-possible target eccentricity (0.35%), an anticipatory saccade before stimulus onset was made (0.30%), or an erroneous response was given or a timeout occurred (6.26%).
-Finally, trials on which landing position or saccade latencies deviated more than 2.5 SD from participants' mean were discarded (first saccade: 3.93%, second saccade: 4.90%)
+Finally, trials on which landing position or saccade latencies deviated more than 2.5 SD from the participants' mean were discarded (first saccade: 3.93%, second saccade: 4.90%)

 Results